-- (a) Notice of introduction: - (b) Introduction, first reading of title, order printed or reproduced and reference to a standing committee designated by the Speaker; - (c) Report by the committee and placing on Second Reading; - (d) Consideration of Second Reading; - (e) Third Reading and vote on passage; - (f) Transmission to Senate if passed; - (g) Returned by the Senate, and, if not amended by the Senate, reference to the Clerk for enrollment printing; if amended by the Senate, laying over one day, and consideration under the same order of business (Messages from the Senate); and (if amendments are concurred in) reference to the Clerk for enrollment printing; and - (h) Report by Clerk of enrollment printing and presentation to the Governor.
+- (a) Notice of introduction; - (b) Introduction, first reading of title, order printed or reproduced and reference to a standing committee designated by the Speaker; - (c) Report by the committee and placing on Second Reading; - (d) Consideration of Second Reading; - (e) Third Reading and vote on passage; - (f) Transmission to Senate if passed; - (g) Returned by the Senate, and, if not amended by the Senate, reference to the Clerk for enrollment printing; if amended by the Senate, laying over one day, and consideration under the same order of business (Messages from the Senate); and (if amendments are concurred in) reference to the Clerk for enrollment printing; - (h) Returned by the Governor with a line-item or a full veto, and such bill shall be taken immediately unless a quorum is not present, in which case it will lay over one day; and - (i) Report by Clerk of enrollment printing and presentation to the Governor.
 Senate bills shall, as far as possible, take the same course as House bills. - (2) All joint resolutions shall take the same course as bills and shall be identified by letter, i.e., "A", "B", "C", etc. - (3) Nothing in these rules shall prevent a majority of the Members elected to and serving in the House from discharging a committee from further consideration of any measure.
 (See Const 1963, Art 4 § 16) A notice of one session day shall be given of a motion to discharge any such committee, the notice to be in writing and entered upon the House Journal.
-If a committee of the House is discharged from further consideration of a bill, the bill shall be placed on the order of Second Reading.
+If a committee of the House is discharged from further consideration of a bill, the bill shall be placed on the order of Second Reading and if a committee of the House is discharged from further consideration of a resolution the resolution shall be placed on the order of Motions and Resolutions.